regenwatchdog/regenwatchdog.github.io/_posts/2021-03-01-february-news-roundup.md

 The Council has published the Compulsory Purchase Order and supporting documents on its website [here](https://www.towerhamlets.gov.uk/News_events/2021/February-2021/Chrisp-Street-CPO.aspx).

-We are currently working on creating a basic guide to the CPO process for those affected - watch this space!
+We are currently working on creating a general guide to the CPO process for residents on estates under threat - watch this space!

 ## Church Street estates
 Westminster Council has come under fire after it was [reported](https://londonnewsonline.co.uk/residents-petrified-that-housing-development-could-destroy-businesses/) that retailers had been served with notices to quit in the next phase of the Council's redevelopment of the [Church Street area estates](https://estatewatch.london/estates/westminster/churchstreet/).